govau/design-system-components/README.md

 npm run scaffolding
 ```

-_After you have filled out all the blanks and added your dependencies into your package.json make sure you run `lerna bootstrap` again._
+_❗ After you have filled out all the blanks and added your dependencies into your package.json make sure you run `lerna bootstrap` again._

 **[⬆ back to top](#contents)**